pravega/pravega/documentation/src/docs/index.md

 -   Transaction Support - A developer uses a Pravega Transaction to ensure that a set of events are written to a stream atomically.

+-   Security and pluggable role based access control - Administrator can deploy Pravega securely by enabling TLS for communications and deploy their own implementation of role based access control plugin.

 ## Releases